vssaini/vssaini/README.md

 I have developed apps for Dovestones Software (http://www.dovestones.com/) and Zenegy (zenegy.com/en).
 In the last two years, I have developed complex applications (https://payroll.zenegy.com/en/apps/) as Google Calendar, Office 365 Calendar & Planday for Zenegy.

-I am a GNIITian and certified expert on Experts-Exchange.
+I am a GNIITian and certified expert on Experts-Exchange (https://www.experts-exchange.com/members/vs00saini.html).
 I had received Master, Guru and Wizard certificates for my contribution.
 I love to write code and have a knack for writing clean code.
 I study over Pluralsight (https://app.pluralsight.com/profile/vssaini) for improving my craft.

 *Tech Arsenal I have used/am familiar with-*
 <ul>